 Guidelines on Conducting Peacekeeping Training Needs Assessments

 The Guidelines on Conducting Peacekeeping Training Needs Assessments are intended for use in peacekeeping operations and provide peacekeeping trainers with step-by-step guidance on how to conduct peacekeeping training needs assessments.
-Peacekeeping training partners such as Member State trainers and national peacekeeping training centers are encouraged to use the Guidelines to integrate peacekeeping training standards in pre-deployment training and harmonize practices.
+Peacekeeping training partners such as Member State trainers and national peacekeeping training centres are encouraged to use the Guidelines to integrate peacekeeping training standards in pre-deployment training and harmonise practices.
 The Guidelines aim to set the training foundations and outline the procedures for training needs assessments as the core step preceding peacekeeping training design, development, delivery and evaluation, often referred to as the Training Management Cycle.

 Guidelines on Design, Delivery and Evaluation of Training (Training Cycle)

 The purpose of these Guidelines is to provide a clear standard for personnel in the Department of Peace Operations (DPO) and peacekeeping operations on how to design, deliver and evaluate individual (not institutional or systemic) training programmes effectively.
 The guidelines also provide guidance on determining when training can resolve an identified performance gap, and when other non-training solutions should be used.

 This Practical Guide on Peacekeeping Training Evaluation has been designed to provide peacekeeping training personnel with a step-by-step process for conducting evaluations.
 The guide supports the DPO Guide on Design, Delivery and Evaluation of Training.
 The guidelines describe the evaluation methodology that is to be used in peacekeeping training, which is based on the Return on Investment (ROI) approach (Philips & Phillips, 2007) and Kirkpatrick evaluation model (Kirkpatrick, Kirkpatrick, & Kirkpatrick, 2014).